cpaciencia/tenant-training/README.md

 Import [database.sql](https://github.com/cpaciencia/tenant-training/blob/main/database.sql) file to your MySQL database.

 ### Microservices included
 The repository already includes the following microservices: `gateway`, `users`, `movies`, `authors`.
 Feel free to modify and create as needed to improve the architecture.
-You can add more microservices and more Spring Cloud functionalities.
+You can add more microservices and more Spring Cloud functionalities. you can delete

 ## System Requirements
 - Implement secure communication between microservices.